OpusOpenFinance/Socinal/docs/en/Open-Finance/Plataforma-OpusOpenFinance/Integração/OOF-Crédito.md

 - Loans
 - Financing
-- Advances to depositors
+- Unarranged Accounts Overdraft
-- Discounted receivables
+- Invoice Financing

 Since each of these modalities has its own characteristics, the *integration layer* must implement four distinct APIs, considering their different types of data.